-Figure 4. in the essential sites for GAP activity and/or involved in interaction with Rho GTPases (A) Tertiary structure of LbGAP (red) in complex with Rac1 (blue) and the transition-state analogue GDP.AlF3 (modeled by homology for sequence spanning amino acid residues 51 to 216 in Colinet et al., 2007).
+Figure 4.
+Substitutions in the essential sites for GAP activity and/or involved in interaction with Rho GTPases (A) Tertiary structure of LbmGAP (red) in complex with Rac1 (blue) and the transition-state analogue GDP.AlF3 (modeled by homology for sequence spanning amino acid residues 51 to 216 in Colinet et al., 2007).
 The four sites essential for GAP activity and/or involved in interaction with RhoGTPases are colored green.
 (B) Amino acids found at the four sites essential for GAP activity and/or involved in the interaction with RhoGTPases for Leptopilina RacGAP1 and L. boulardi venom RhoGAP sequences.
-The numbering corresponds to the positions in the LbGAP sequence.
+The numbering corresponds to the positions in the LbmGAP sequence.
 (C) Amino acids at the four sites essential for GAP activity and/or involved in interaction with RhoGTPases for V. canescens RacGAP1 and calyx RhoGAP sequences.
-The numbering corresponds to the positions in the LbGAP sequence.
+The numbering corresponds to the positions in the LbmGAP sequence.
 In B and C, amino acids are colored according to their properties following the RasMol amino acid color scheme.

 Table 3.
 Positive selection analysis among sites using CodeML for L. boulardi venom and V. canescens calyx RhoGAP sequences. lnL is the log likelihood of the model. p-value is the result of likelihood ratio tests (LRTs).
 Global ω is the estimate of the dN/dS ratio under the model (given as a weighted average).
-Parameters (ω > 1) are parameters estimates for a dN/dS ratio greater than 1.
+Parameters (ω > 1) are parameters estimates for a dN/dS ratio greater than 1 (p is the proportion of sites with ω > 1).